tobyweston/blog/source/_posts/2012-03-28-never-assert-against-exception-messages.markdown

 comments: true
 ---

-It's not ok to handle exceptions ad-hoc.
+It's not ok to handle exceptions in an ad-hoc way.
 To get the most out of it, exception handling should be a **system wide concern**.
 That means catching an exception, arbitrarily logging before rethrowing isn't a good idea.
 We should be carefully considering _when_ and _how_ to handle exceptions.
-With a top level strategy, things just become easier.
-You focus exception handling to just a few places and make it easy to apply consistently.
+With a high level strategy, things just become easier.
+You focus exception handling to just a few places making it easy to apply consistently.

 To help make the strategy explicit, it's a good general approach to deal with exceptions at the boundaries of your system.
 However, recognising the boundaries can be tricky.
 The UI is an obvious boundary.
 Here, the user will likely be interested that something went wrong.
 Architecture "layers" can be more subtle.
 For example, any internal API is a candidate.
 Lets take a look at a few examples, in each case we'll identify the boundary, _when_ to catch exceptions and _how_ to deal with them.
 Effectively, we'll define a system wide strategy for each of the following.